European Space Agency Science Programme: Voyage 2050

 The next campaign of the ESA science programme is Voyage 2050, which will cover space science missions operating from 2035 to 2050.
 Planning began with the appointment of a Senior Committee in December 2018 and a call for white papers in March 2019.
 Three Large class and six to seven Medium class missions are currently anticipated in this plan, as well as smaller missions and missions of opportunity.

+Large class (Voyage 2050)

 On 11 June 2021, the Senior Committee published the Voyage 2050 plan, and recommended the following science themes for the next three Large class missions: